Skip to main content

 s3-secret-access-key: ## e.g. wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

-Using kubectl to create the secret directly:
+You can also use kubectl to create the secret directly from the CLI:

 kubectl create secret generic airbyte-config-secrets \